 Burnout is your body’s way of saying: nope, nada, no more.
 And quite simply, your body shuts down.
 Caused by prolonged theories and prolonged feelings of stress, the body has experienced tremendous amounts of pressure, whereby it can no longer react to stressful situations.
+Anyone can get burnout, full-time workers and students.

 Attached to burnouts are depleted resources, weakened tissue repair, lower immune system and an overwhelming sense of cynicism, to top it all off.